Herman Frederik Carel ten Kate (anthropologist): Explorations

 After working in Algeria during 1886-87, he returned to the US for the third time in October 1887.
-Under Frank Hamilton Cushing’s leadership, ten Kate participated in the studies of the Zuni tribe of the American Southwest as part of the Hemenway Southwestern Archaeological Expedition.
+Under Frank Hamilton Cushing's leadership, ten Kate participated in the studies of the Zuni tribe of the American Southwest as part of the Hemenway Southwestern Archaeological Expedition.
 He was with the expedition for about one year and wrote a book in 1889 entitled "A Foreigner's View of the Indian Question" and also raised funds for the cause of the Indians through the National Indian Defense Association.
 He then returned to the Netherlands via Mexico.
 In 1890, he was commissioned by the Royal Geographical Society under the auspices of Dutch government, to explore the anthropology of the aborigines of the islands of Java, Timor, Flores, Sumba (Sandalwood), Roti, and many others.

 After exploring the Indian archipelago, he went to Australia, Tonga, and the Samoan and Society Islands of Polynesia.
 He journeyed to Tahiti and then to Peru.
 In Peru, he met Adolph Bandelier, an old friend who was conducting archaeological researches for the American Museum of Natural History.

-In 1893, he crossed the Chilean Andes to Argentina where he worked as curator of the Anthropological Section at the Museo de La Plata until 1897, when he recommended as his successor German anthropologist Robert Lehmann-Nitsche, who went on to serve in this capacity until 1930.
-He was also involved in an expedition to the Calchaqui region to explore many archaeological ruins and collected many antiquaries, later returning to the Netherlands in 1893 to publish monographs on his travels.
-He then resumed his medical studies at Heidelberg and Freiburg.
-In 1895, he again visited Argentina and Paraguay.
-In 1897, he went to Java, and then to Japan in 1898.
-He lived in Japan for 11 years and practiced medicine at Kobe.
+In 1892, during a difficult journey, he crossed the Chilean Andes towards Argentina.
+In September of that year, he met in the Port of La Plata, where an uncle was working with the director of the La Plata Museum, with the expert Francisco P. Moreno, whom he had known since 1880, when both had met in Paris.
+Given this, Perito Moreno offers Kate the possibility of working on the organization of the Anthropological Section of the La Plata Museum.
+He accepts since it would be convenient for him to rest due to a malaria contracted in Indonesia.
+Also, he was waiting for an answer to a job applications in the United States.